 This collaboration began in 2013 when we partnered to conduct training for nearly 300 caregivers on daily oral hygiene practices for frail elders and people with disabilities.
 Many of these caregivers were certified nursing assistants (CNAs) in long-term care facilities.
 While the participants found the content of the training useful, they routinely shared with us that the facilities they worked in lacked comprehensive systems for managing oral health.
-They reported inconsistent programs and schedules for assessing oral health status, a lack of tools for monitoring daily care and barriers in referring and securing dental services for residents.
+They reported inconsistent programs and schedules for assessing oral health status, a lack of tools for monitoring daily care, and barriers to referring and securing dental services for residents.

-In response to these reports, the project team engaged in a multi-step process to explore the issue of oral health and dental care in long-term care facilities in Delaware and to offer strategies for improving direct care and enhancing the system-level approach to care delivery.
+In response to these reports, the project team engaged in a multi-step process to explore the issue of oral health and dental care in long-term care facilities in Delaware and to offer strategies to improve direct care and enhance the system-level approach to care delivery.
 This initiative included the following components:

-- Assessing current oral health practice in state-licensed facilities, - Identifying gaps and promoting recommended practices, and

-Offering strategies to enhance the capacity of long-term care facilities to provide appropriate oral health care for this population.
+- Assess current oral health practice in state-licensed facilities. - Identify gaps and promote recommended practices. - Offer strategies to enhance the capacity of long-term care facilities to provide appropriate oral health care for this population.

-Many long-term care facilities in Delaware are diligently working to deliver high-quality care but they face a variety of obstacles: lack of reimbursement for services, residents who may be non-compliant in meeting self-care goals, an inadequate number of dental professionals skilled in serving this population, and difficulty in arranging transportation for residents to see a dentist in the community.
+Many long-term care facilities in Delaware are diligently working to deliver high-quality care but they face a variety of obstacles: lack of reimbursement for services, residents who may be non-compliant in meeting self-care goals, an inadequate number of dental professionals skilled in serving this population, and difficulty in arranging transportation for residents to see dentists in the community.